MinatoLoader: Accelerating Machine Learning Training Through Efficient Data Preprocessing: Design and Implementation

 \section{Design and Implementation}

-\sys is a general-purpose data loader that proactively prepares training data to enable efficient batch construction, without requiring any prior knowledge of the dataset or preprocessing pipeline. \sys is designed for local training scenarios (\emph{i.e.,} single node, multiple GPUs) and is provided as a drop-in replacement of PyTorch DataLoader, following the same API.
+\sys is a general-purpose data loader that proactively prepares training data to enable efficient batch construction, without requiring prior knowledge of the dataset or preprocessing pipeline.
+It is designed for local training scenarios (\emph{i.e.,} single node, multiple GPUs) and is provided as a drop-in replacement of PyTorch DataLoader, following the same API. \sys also supports distributed training (\cref{sec:discussion}).
 Next, we present an overview of the \sys architecture (\cref{sec:speedy-summary}), detail the key techniques that underpin its design (\cref{sec:hol-blocking}-\cref{sec:accelerate-training}), and discuss implementation details (\cref{sec:implem}).